brimstonetrader/blog/Sorting.md

-I wrote these at night, well off the clock, but it occurs to me that a Sort Ludeme could prove useful in the near future.
-This isn't Java, but I implemented some pleasant, clean versions of mergeSort and quickSort in Haskell, mainly, because I wanted to know how they work.
-Again, this was a personal endeavor, but I will occasionally post about personal little flights of fancy that I go on in my spare time.
+I wrote these at night, well off the clock.

  - Merge Sort